EdOverflow/security-template/index.md

 # Policy

-Thank you for helping us keep {{ company_name }} users safe!
+Thank you for helping us keep {{ site.company_name }} users safe!
 We ask that all researchers:

 *   Make every effort to avoid privacy violations, degradation of user experience, disruption to production systems, and destruction of data during security testing;
 *   Perform research only within the scope set out below;
 *   Use the identified communication channels to report vulnerability information to us;
 *   Report vulnerabilities as soon as you discover them;
-*   Keep information about any vulnerabilities you’ve discovered confidential between yourself and {{ company_name }} until we’ve had 90 days to resolve the issue.
+*   Keep information about any vulnerabilities you’ve discovered confidential between yourself and {{ site.company_name }} until we’ve had 90 days to resolve the issue.

 If you follow these guidelines when reporting an issue to us, we commit to: